-- 1. This brief complies with the type-volume limitation of Fed.
-R. App.
-P. 32(a)(7)(B) because: - [x] this brief contains 6983 words, excluding the parts of the brief exempted by Fed.
-R. App.
-P. 32(a)(7)(B)(iii), or - [] this brief uses a monospaced typeface and contains <state the number of> line of text, excluding the parts of the brief exempted by Fed.
-R. App.
-P. 32(a)(7)(B)(iii). - 2.
-This brief complies with the typeface requirements of Fed.
-R. App.
-P. 32(a)(5) and the type style requirements of Fed.
-R. App.
-P. 32(a)(6) because: - [x] this brief has been prepared in a proportionally spaced typeface using Microsoft Word 2010 in 14 point Times New Roman font, or - [] this brief has been prepared in a monospaced typeface using <state name and version of word processing program> with <state number of characters per inch and name of type style>.
+The undersigned counsel certifies that this brief complies with the typevolume limitation of FRAP 32(a)(7)(B) and 29(d) because this brief contains 6,263 words, excluding the parts of the brief exempted by FRAP 32(a)(7)(B)(iii).
+Furthermore, this brief complies with the typeface requirements of FRAP 32(a)(5) and the type style requirements of FRAP 32(a)(6) and Circuit Rule 32 because this brief has been prepared in a proportionally spaced typeface using Microsoft Word in 14 point Times New Roman font.